Transport in Cairo: Cairo Metro

 The Cairo Metro is the first rapid transit system in Greater Cairo, Egypt and the first of only two full-fledged metro systems in Africa and only four in the Arab world.
 It was opened in 1987 as Line 1 from Helwan to Ramsis square, with a length of 29 kilometres (18.0 mi).
 As of 2014, the Cairo Metro has 61 stations (mostly At-grade), of which three are transfer stations, with a total length of 77.9 kilometres (48.4 mi).
 The system consists of three operational lines numbered from 1 to 3.
 As of 2013, the metro carried nearly 4 million passengers per day.
 The cost of the Metro was E£1 to go anywhere until 2017, when it rose to E£2 (still heavily subsidized).

 The Cairo Metro is run by the National Authority for Tunnels.
 The lines use standard gauge (1,435 mm (4 ft 8 1⁄2 in)).

 Tram

 Constructed near the beginning of the 20th century, until 2014, the Cairo tramway network was still used in modern-day Cairo, especially in modern areas, like Heliopolis, Nasr City.
 During the 1970s government policies favoured making space for cars, resulting in the removal of over half of the 120 km network.
 Trams were removed entirely from central Cairo but continued to run in Heliopolis and Helwan.
 However, in 2015, the tramway rails were removed and the streets and side walks became wider.
-The reason is that it has been rarely used by anyone during the past decade as it is a slow mean of transportation and it has a limited geographical coverage.
+The reason according to the city council is that "it has been rarely used by anyone during the past decade as it is a slow mean of transportation and it has a limited geographical coverage".